When it comes to waste, mindful practices and a collaborative spirit define the scene at Oxy.

 Check out this map to see where you can compost at Oxy:

-Smaller events hosted by clubs can also set up composting.
+Smaller events hosted by clubs will also be able to set up composting.
 RESF helps to finance the higher price of compostable serviceware.
-Smaller event composting is not limited to lower campus.
-For more information, reach out to Sustainability Coordinator Jenny Low.
+Smaller event composting will not be limited to lower campus.